Saurav756/Complex-Named-Entity-Recognition/README.md

 ## Future Work

-- **Optimization**: Explore methods like knowledge distillation and quantization to make the framework suitable for resource-constrained environments.
-- **Uncertainty Quantification**: Integrate techniques to handle ambiguous cases and provide confidence scores for predictions.
-- **Nested Entity Recognition**: Improve handling of nested and overlapping entities with advanced architectures.
+- **UI Integration**: Streamlit or Gradio interface for chatbot.
+- **NER Heatmap Visualization**: Visualize tagged entity spans in retrieved context.
+- **Open-Source LLM Support**: Add support for LLaMA, Mistral, Claude, etc.
+- **Confidence Filtering**: Add thresholds for entity tags.

 ---

 ## Conclusion

-This project presents a robust framework for tackling complex NER tasks, demonstrating significant improvements over baseline methods.
-By leveraging transformer-based embeddings and CRF for structured prediction, the approach addresses challenges in multilingual and domain-specific contexts, paving the way for future advancements in NER systems.
+This project presents a robust framework for tackling complex NER tasks while extending its utility through a retrieval-augmented chatbot.
+The integration of BERT-CRF with GPT-based generation allows entity-aware reasoning over unstructured documents, opening the door for enterprise applications in legal, finance, medical, and multilingual domains.

 ---